ugurcanvurgun/ugurcanvurgun.github.io/_pages/cv.md

 Here is <a href="/assets/images/Vurgun_Ugurcan_CV.pdf">my academic CV</a>.
 Please reach out to me at ugurcan.vurgun[at]pennmedicine.upenn.edu if you have any questions.

-Please refer to <a href="https://www.linkedin.com/in/ugurcanvurgun/">my profile on LinkedIn</a> for my professional background.

 <br/>

 <div style="text-align:center;">